jbiatek/BSGRulebook/rulebook.md

 When a game effects says to place a civilian ship on the board, but does not specify a specific space area, the CAG places the ship on the board.
 The CAG must choose a space area *without* a civilian ship already in it, if possible.

-The CAG follows the same rules as the Admiral when sent to the Brig<span class="newcaprica"> (but not Detention)</span>: they are stripped of their title and do not automatically regain it upon leaving the Brig.
+The CAG title is lost upon being sent to the Brig, and follows the same rules as the Admiral title does in that situation. <span class="newcaprica">Also like the Admiral, Detention does not cause the CAG to lose their title.</span>
 </div>

 ### Lines of Succession